mwarning/MeshNetSimulator/README.md

 # MeshNetSimulator

+Community networks such as [Freifunk](https://freifunk.net) struggle with scaling issues and data overhead beyond a few hundred nodes.

-A simple simulator for exploring/sketching mesh network routing strategies.
+This is a simple simulator for exploring/sketching mesh network routing strategies in the hopes to find better approaches.
 The code is written in plain JavaScript/HTML using [d3](https://d3js.org).

 Pull requests are welcome!